 From fender benders on Shipyard Boulevard to multi-car collisions on the Martin Luther King Jr Parkway, accidents can happen anytime, anywhere and to anyone —even to the most cautious and experienced drivers.
 Fortunately, a dependable auto insurance policy can shield Wilmington drivers from the expensive costs associated with vehicule collisions.
 An independent insurance agent with an office in or near Wilmington can help you find the best and most affordable car insurance policy to meet your coverage needs.

 In North Carolina, resident vehicle owners must carry car insurance that meets or exceeds the following requirements:

 While these requirements may seem like a lot of coverage, if you only have a basic minimum-coverage policy, you may find you do not have enough insurance to handle the cost of a serious collision.
 If the expenses you are responsible for exceed your coverage limits, you will be expected to make up the difference out of pocket.
 That is why many Wilmington drivers choose to purchase liability coverage in amounts that are significantly higher than the state requires.
 Some people want even more liability coverage than their car insurance will allow, so they also purchase an umbrella insurance policy.
 An independent agent can help your review your costs for different levels of coverage.

 North Carolina is the 44th most expensive state for auto insurance.
-The average cost of car insurance in this state is significantly lower than the national rate, but in Wilmington, costs are only slightly lower than national rate.
+The average cost of car insurance in this state is significantly lower than the national rate, but in Wilmington, costs are only slightly lower than the national rate.
 This makes shopping around for the best rate especially important.

 Every insurance company you contact will likely provide you with a different quote.
 This is because each has its own method for calculating costs.
 Your rates may be influenced by a number of factors such as:

 - The make, model, trim, and year of the vehicle(s) you are insuring